jaroslawroszyk/remove_duplicates/README.md

 ## Algorithm Description: Removing Adjacent Duplicates

-This C++ algorithm is designed to remove adjacent duplicates from a sequence while preserving the original order of elements.
-For instance, given a sequence `{1, 1, 2, 2, 3, 3, 4, 5, 6, 7}`, applying this algorithm would result in `{1, 2, 3, 4, 5, 6, 7}`.
+This C++ algorithm is designed to remove adjacent duplicates from a sorted sequence, preserving the original order of elements.
+For instance, given a sorted sequence {1, 1, 2, 2, 3, 3, 4, 5, 6, 7}, applying this algorithm would result in {1, 2, 3, 4, 5, 6, 7}.

 ### How It Works